viam-soleng/viam-alpr/README.md

-> [!NOTE]
-> This is a work in progress repo!
-The module in the Viam Registry is not yet 100% in line with this code base!

 # Viam-ALPR modular resource

 This module implements a Viam vision service to automatically recognise license plates "alpr".
 It is based upon the [OpenALPR](https://github.com/openalpr) project which is a battle tested and pretty much state of the art alpr capability.